 Before you invest, you should confirm with the regional center that it is operating within a rural or high unemployment area so that your $500,000 will qualify you for the EB-5 visa.

 And bear in mind that the regional center program is not permanent.
-It will end on September 30, 2016, unless Congress votes once again to renew it (as it has regularly done in the past, though after a great deal of political wrangling).
+It will end on December 9, 2016, unless Congress votes once again to renew it (as it has regularly done in the past, though after a great deal of political wrangling).